 Our museum building is spacious enough to allow people plenty of room to stay at a safe distance from each other.

 Is there a mandatory walking route in the museum?

 What hygiene measures have been taken in the museum?

 Disinfecting hand gel is available on arrival and in other places in the building.
 Plexiglass screens have been introduced at the reception and in the museum shop.
 Disinfectant hand gel is available at various locations in the building.
 We maintain thorough and additional cleaning of contact points and frequently touched surfaces, such as door handles, toilets, water taps, lockers and payment consoles.
-We also have gloves available for anyone who’d like to wear them.
 Our employees also have protective equipment at their disposal.

 Can I pay in cash at the museum?